 Tips for Avoiding Hotel Fees

-Beyond taxes, it can be difficult to figure out which fees will be charged at a particular hotel or resort before you book.
+Do Your Research: Beyond taxes, it can be difficult to figure out which fees will be charged at a particular hotel or resort before you book.
 Most of the fees listed above aren't listed on hotel booking sites in your final breakdown of charges.
-For example, we tried booking a stay at the Westin St. John Resort and Villas on Hotels.com, Travelocity and Expedia.
-All three sites collected taxes and "service fees," but only Travelocity broke down the costs to reveal the $40/day resort fee.
+For example, we tried booking a stay at the Westin St. John Resort and Villas on Hotels.com, Travelocity, Tingo, Priceline.com and Expedia.
+All sites collected taxes and "fees," but only Priceline broke down the costs to reveal the $40/day resort fee.
 The moral of the story?
 No matter where you finally book your stay, be sure to check multiple sources for a better idea of what fees may apply.

-Bring your own snacks and bottled water to help yourself resist the lure of the minibar or the edible "gifts" the hotel leaves on your desk.
+Stock Up: Bring your own snacks and bottled water to help yourself resist the lure of the minibar or the edible "gifts" the hotel leaves in your room.

-Some hotels offer special perks -- including waived fees -- to members of their loyalty programs.
-For example, members of Omni's Select Guest program get complimentary Wi-Fi; joining this free program before your stay will save you $9.95 a day.
+Join a Loyalty Program: Some hotels offer special perks -- including waived fees -- to members of their loyalty programs.
+For example, members of Omni's Select Guest program get 3 MBs of complimentary Wi-Fi; joining this free program before your stay will save you money.

 --written by Sarah Schlichter